kemicofa/CciBleTest/README.md

 *If you're thinking of passing this line, then you agree to have successfully forked the project*

 ```
-git clone <url to github of this FORKED project>
+git clone <url to github of YOUR FORKED project>
 cd CciBleTest
 yarn
 ```